 The partial release of the new Fair School Funding Plan formula occurred in January 2022 half way through FY22, and as of the date of this forecast there are still some detailed calculations not released.
-We have projected FY22 and FY23 funding based on the April 2022 foundation settlement and funding factors.
+We have projected FY22 and FY23 funding based on the March #2 2023 foundation settlement and adjustments from FY22.